 NRI conducts a penetration test on our website every month in cooperation with NRI SecureTechnologies, a group company, as part of measures against cyber attacks.
+We also carry out valunerability analysis, including simulated hacker attacks.

 ▶ Policies for minimizing the impact of information security failures